 Provide horizontal clearances under the new bridges over I-26.
-Provide a minimum of 30 foot offset from the edge of travel lane to the face of the abutment wall.
-Retaining wall is not considered a component of the abutment. as shown on the drawing entitled "Horizontal Clearance Requirements under Overpasses" in Attachment B. If abutments walls or piers are within the clearzone, provide protection for the full length of all vertical abutments, vertical abutment wing walls and piers.
+Provide a minimum of 30 foot offset from the edge of travel lane to the face of the abutment wall. as shown on the drawing entitled "Horizontal Clearance Requirements under Overpasses" in Attachment B. If abutment walls or piers are within the clearzone, provide protection for the full length of all vertical abutments, vertical abutment wing walls and piers.